Your First Car

 Instructions

-In teams of two, students answer questions 2 to 5 on the student worksheet.
+In teams, students answer questions 2 to 5 on the student worksheet.

 Conclusion

-Once the students have filled out their worksheet, the teacher reconvenes a full-class session.
+Once the students have filled out their worksheet, the teacher reconvenes a full-class session using the answer key.
 The teacher asks one team at a time to present their answers to the questions.
 He or she also highlights the various points to consider when buying a used vehicle.

 The teacher then asks the students to report on what they learned from this activity.